Mercado-Financeiro/IC-Marcus/README.md

 ## ⚠️ Disclaimer

-**IMPORTANT**: This software is for educational and research purposes only.
-It is not financial advice.
-Cryptocurrency trading involves substantial risk of loss.
-Always do your own research and consult qualified financial advisors before making investment decisions.
+**IMPORTANT**: This is a research project, not financial advice.
+Crypto trading is risky - you can lose money.
+Always do your homework and maybe talk to a financial advisor before trading with real funds.

 ## 🙏 Acknowledgments